Join the kangaroos on Australia’s whitest beach and surf a 15-metre wave.

 Morning: Perth to Albany

-Albany marks the spot where the first European settlers set foot in Western Australia.
+Albany marks the spot where the first European settlers set foot in Western Australia and the first convoy of ANZACs departed for the battlefields of the First World War.

-Get a great introduction to the region’s rich history and heritage by visiting Discovery Bay – home to the Historic Whaling Station museum, and by taking a 30-minute walk along the Amity Trail.
+Get a great introduction to the region’s rich history and heritage by taking a 30-minute walk along the Amity Trail.

-Or spend your afternoon exploring one of the most dramatic natural coastlines in Western Australia – Torndirrup National Park.
+Or you can choose to spend your afternoon exploring one of the most dramatic natural coastlines in Western Australia – Torndirrup National Park.

-As well as iconic features such as The Gap, Natural Bridge and The Blowholes, the coastal park is a top whale watching spot between July and October, when migrating humpback and southern right whales gather here to rest and play.
+As well as iconic features such as The Gap and Natural Bridge and The Blowholes, the coastal park is a top whale watching spot between July and October, when migrating humpback and southern right whales gather here to rest and play.

 Hiking in Fitzgerald River National Park